awsaf49/gcvit-tf/README.md

 * **3 Sept 2022** : Annotated [kaggle-notebook](https://www.kaggle.com/code/awsaf49/gcvit-global-context-vision-transformer) based on this project won [Kaggle ML Research Spotlight: August 2022](https://www.kaggle.com/discussions/general/349817).
 * **19 Aug 2022** : This project got acknowledged by [Official](https://github.com/NVlabs/GCVit) repo [here](https://github.com/NVlabs/GCVit#third-party-implementations-and-resources)

+## Paper Implementation & Explanation **
+I have explained the GCViT paper in a Kaggle notebook **[GCViT: Global Context Vision Transformer](https://www.kaggle.com/code/awsaf49/gcvit-global-context-vision-transformer)**, which also includes a detailed implementation of the model from scratch.
+The notebook provides a comprehensive explanation of each part of the model, with intuition.

+Do check it out, especially if you are interested in learning more about GCViT or implementing it yourself.
+Note that this notebook has won the **Kaggle ML Research Award 2022.**

 ## Model
 * Architecture: